cndkhuong/cndkhuong.github.io/README.md

 - English course at Bristish Council
 - CEH and Stock courses
 - CMMi3 in-house course
-- Learning and teaching Chatbot technology
+- Learning and teaching Chatbot AI technology
 - Learning BigData with Spark and Scala
 - Learning Mobile Development with Kotlin